peidevs/GDCR-Scaffolding/README.md

 ## GDCR-Scaffolding
-Starter projects in various languages for [Global Day of Coderetreat](http://globalday.coderetreat.org/)
+Starter projects in various languages for the [Global Day of Coderetreat](https://www.coderetreat.org/).

 ### Motivation